hjorslev/awesome-stars/README.md

 ## C# #

+- [vletoux/pingcastle](https://github.com/vletoux/pingcastle) - PingCastle - Get Active Directory Security at 80% in 20% of the time
 - [pnp/powershell](https://github.com/pnp/powershell) - PnP PowerShell
 - [Kareadita/Kavita](https://github.com/Kareadita/Kavita) - Kavita is a fast, feature rich, cross platform reading server.
 Built with a focus for manga and the goal of being a full solution for all your reading needs.
 Setup your own server and share your readi
 - [eviabs/downtify-premium](https://github.com/eviabs/downtify-premium) - Downtify is an open source Spofity downloader which makes it possible to download all your favourite songs and/or playlists directly from spotify.
 A Spotify Premium account is required.